 Provision Proposal Comments General Japan TN/TE/W/10 para.
-11 Japan used CCAMLR as an example of an MEA which contains "[t]rade measures [that] are not mentioned in MEAs but [that] Parties can take in accordance with relevant decisions made under the MEA framework."
+11 CCAMLR is an MEA which contains "[t]rade measures [that] are not mentioned in MEAs but [that] Parties can take in accordance with relevant decisions made under the MEA framework."
 Korea TN/TE/W/13 para.
-10 10.
-"CCAMLR does not contain trade measures, but trade-related measures have been adopted in the Conservation Measures that are binding to contracting parties.
+10 "CCAMLR does not contain trade measures, but trade-related measures have been adopted in the Conservation Measures that are binding to contracting parties.
 Most conservation measures are precisely mandated obligations, which can be STOs."
+Switzerland TN/TE/W/21 CCAMLR is one of the MEAs covered by the second category of STOs identified by Switzerland in its proposal, which comprises "all MEAs setting out types of measures and policies that can and must be adopted in pursuit of a specific objective negotiated by the contracting parties."